Family Policy Alliance: Criticism

 According to its website, critics of Family Policy Alliance refer to it as a hate group.

 Elisa Rae Shupe, a former supporter of FPA and speaker at their Statesmen Academy, says that the goal of FPA is "to inflict maximum harm" on transgender people.
 Shupe regrets providing training to lawmakers on how cause harm.
 She feels that the FPA exploited her mental illness when they recruited her as a speaker.

 State allies

-Family Policy Alliance maintains associations with state-based family policy councils in 40 US states.
-Each of these partners lobbies for conservative policy at the state government level.
-Allies include:
+Family Policy Alliance oversees a network (an "alliance") of 41 state organizations called family policy councils.
+Together, the alliance employs more than 350 people and takes in revenue of more than $50 million annually as of 2024.
+Family Policy Alliance writes policy which it disseminates to the state and local level through this network.
+Its members include: